danielbrianbennett/modelling-primer/part1/part1a.md

 In words, this equation states that the probability that an agent will choose action *i* on a given trial depends on both the *Q*-value of this action (numerator of fraction) and the *Q*-values of all actions (including the chosen action; denominator of fraction).

 Here, the parameter <img src="https://latex.codecogs.com/gif.latex?\beta"/>(called the *inverse temperature*) controls the randomness of choices.
 If <img src="https://latex.codecogs.com/gif.latex?\beta = 0"/>, the agent will choose randomly among the different actions.
 As <img src="https://latex.codecogs.com/gif.latex?\beta \to \text{Infinity}"/>, the probability that the agent will choose the action with the highest *Q*-value approaches 1.
 In practice, intermediate values of <img src="https://latex.codecogs.com/gif.latex?\beta"/> tend to perform best, since they balance the demands of exploitation (i.e., choosing the best option) with the demands of exploration (i.e., the agent should sometimes choose actions with lower *Q*-values so that it can keep learning about them).

+### Extras

+- Try starting the optimisation at multiple start points (i.e., initial parameter values) for each participant.
+Do you get the same results every time?
+If not, why might this be?
+- Typically, we optimise by minimising the negative sum-log-likelihood across the participant's choices.
+This value is good for an optimiser, but the resulting function value is not easily interpretable.
+Try converting from the negative-log-likelihood back to an average choice likelihood per trial per participant (this should be more interpretable).
+How much variability is there across participants?
+Are all participants above chance?
+(If no participants are above chance, this suggests that there is something going wrong in your likelihood function).